 - And finally, because I love how they organized the week.
 They created an acrostic for the word SERVE and covered one letter each day: Share, Encourage, Respond, Volunteer, Enrich.

-In the list below, you’ll see some of the typical suggestions, but I know you’ll find new ideas and realize you and your kids are already doing things on the list.
+You may find some ideas that you and your kids are already doing.
 Call those things out as service.
-Let your kids know that’s what they’re doing and why it matters.
+Help your kids recognize those ways to serve others and why they matter.
 Have conversations about it.
 Talk about how it makes other people’s lives better and how it benefits your kids.

 (Most of the ideas will work with kids of any age, but some are best for tweens or teens.)

-2. Sign up for any reward programs that give back to nonprofits
+2. Sign up for any reward programs that give back to nonprofits.
+Check out this list of companies who allow you to donate your loyalty rewards.

 - Volunteers of America will pick up your donations